preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/user-profile-card/index.rst

 User Profile Card
 ===================

-This is an ongoing, preliminary documentation for new functionality to come in Omnia 6.5.
+This features is available in Omnia 6.5.

 The new user profile card will be shown (if this functionality is activated) whenever you click on a user name in Omnia.
 The user profile card is designed to align with user profile cards in other services in Microsoft 365.